tsutterley/model-harmonics/doc/source/getting_started/NASA-Earthdata.rst

 - https://urs.earthdata.nasa.gov/documentation
 - https://wiki.earthdata.nasa.gov/display/EL/Knowledge+Base

 GES DISC
 ########
 The `Goddard Earth Sciences Data and Information Server Center (GES DISC) <https://disc.gsfc.nasa.gov/>`_ provides access to a wide range of global climate data, concentrated primarily in the areas of atmospheric composition, atmospheric dynamics, global precipitation, and solar irradiance.

+GES DISC is `migrating its data archive to the Earthdata Cloud <https://disc.gsfc.nasa.gov/information/documents?title=Migrating%20to%20the%20Cloud>`_, which is hosted in Amazon Web Services (AWS).

 If any problems contact GES DISC Help Desk at `gsfc-help-disc@lists.nasa.gov <mailto:gsfc-help-disc@lists.nasa.gov>`_ or the NASA EOSDIS support team `support@earthdata.nasa.gov <mailto:support@earthdata.nasa.gov>`_.
 GES DISC support requests that you `include as much of the information as possible <https://disc.gsfc.nasa.gov/information/documents?title=Contact%20Us#email>`_ in your contact email.